 The system options determine how AutoMate behaves on a system level.
-The default settings are adequate in most cases, but you may want to change these settings to suit your own system's needs.

 NOTE: These options can be viewed and modified by an authenticated user through Remote Administration

-a task is running
+When a task is running

 AutoMate tasks can be tailored to execute with varying degrees of isolation allowing for faster startup speeds.
 Tasks can be set to run under a single pre-loaded process allowing faster startup speeds but eliminating tasks from being isolated from one another or each task can be set to start in their own process isolating them from other running tasks at the cost of a reduction in startup speeds.
 To modify task isolation, click the Change Task Isolation Level button.
 A Task Isolation Level dialog will appear (as shown below).